U.S. flag

 The limited circumstances for which excused absence may be granted to an employee to participate in health and fitness activities are as follows:

-• The activity must be officially sponsored or sanctioned by the Secretary;
+• The activity must be officially sponsored or sanctioned by a bureau or by the Secretary;

 • The amount of excused absence in each instance must be a short period, and the activity for which excused absence is granted must be a specific, fixed duration; and